NitzanC07/book-sharing-application/README.md

 Beside all of this, I make this enterprise as my technical project as a Full Stack web development.
 I responsible for all the plans of it, and implement it with every technology tools that I learned (and keep learning every time).

 ## Accessibilty
+This web application using with all the special HTML tags to make comfort access to screen readers softwares.
+* Images and videos contains alternate text.
+* Every text element, link and button has tabIndex attribute create an access with the keyboard (TAB and Shift+TAB keys).

 ## Technology
 For this project I build both server side and client side, and I use variety of tools: